On a degenerate singular elliptic problem: Preliminaries

 is continuous.
-The existence of such $q$ is an important tool to prove some a priori estimates later, see Dr{\'a}bek et al \cite{Drabek} for more applications. \end{remark}

-Now we state two important theorems on $\mathcal{A}$ superharmonic functions, for the definition of such functions we refer the reader to \cite{Juh}. \begin{theorem} (Theorem 7.12, \cite{Juh}) A nonconstant $\mathcal{A}$ superharmonic function cannot attain its infimum in $\Omega$. \end{theorem} \begin{theorem} (Corollary 7.18, \cite{Juh}) If $u \in W^{1,p}_{loc}(\Omega,w)$ is a weak supersolution of the equation
+The existence of such $q$ is an important tool to prove some a priori estimates later, see \cite{Drabek} for more applications. \end{remark} Now we state two important theorems on $\mathcal{A}$ superharmonic functions, for the definition of such functions we refer the reader to \cite{Juh}. \begin{theorem} (Theorem 7.12, \cite{Juh}) A nonconstant $\mathcal{A}$ superharmonic function cannot attain its infimum in $\Omega$. \end{theorem} \begin{theorem} (Corollary 7.18, \cite{Juh}) If $u \in W^{1,p}_{loc}(\Omega,w)$ is a weak supersolution of the equation

 in $\Omega$, i.e.